metanull-operator/eth2-ubuntu/README.md

 ## Important!
 Before the Merge

-Please keep up to date on Geth and Prysm releases.
-After a Total Terminal Difficulty (TTD) has been set for the mainnet merge, both client teams will release updates that configure the mainnet TTD in code.
-Updating to this release is required, but you should keep up to date on all releases anyhow.
+Please keep up to date on Geth and Prysm releases prior to the merge.

 **Note:** The following process will take your Geth node offline for as long as it take the upgrade to complete.
 This may affect the performance of your validator for that period of time.
 You can switch to a backup provider while Geth is down, but those instructions are not covered here.